-Your animal must be implanted with a microchip that can be read by Avid, Trovan, Destron or an ISO compatible microchip reader.
-Most microchip numbers are 9, 10 or 15 digits long.
+Your animal must be implanted with a microchip that can be read by an ISO compatible microchip reader.
+A microchip number should be 10 or 15 digits in length.

 Microchips are the only approved identification method.
 Your cat or dog should be scanned at each visit to the veterinarian and must be scanned before any pre-export blood sampling.

 If the microchip cannot be read or found in Australia, or the microchip number is inconsistent on any import paperwork, your cat or dog may be exported from Australia.

 You may send a microchip scanner with the animal to ensure that its microchip can be scanned and verified upon arrival in Australia.

 Both microchip numbers must be included on the import permit application, laboratory reports and the final import permit.
 Both microchips should be scanned at each veterinary visit to ensure they match all import documentation.

 The veterinarian should use multiple microchip scanners to try to read the microchip in the animal.
 An x-ray may be conducted to locate the microchip in case it has moved from the implant site.